yu-pei/parsec-wiki/PaRSEC Trace Tables via Python.md

 1. Algorithmically groups binary trace files from different ranks of the same run, reducing user error.
 2. Converts multiple traces simultaneously on multiple cores, reducing wait time.
 3. Configurably renames trace files to provide basic trace information as part of the filename, reducing user confusion.
-4. Compresses existing Trace Tables HDF5 files in parallel, to reduce wait time and disk space usage.
+4. Compresses existing Trace Tables HDF5 files in parallel, to reduce disk space usage.
-5. Transparently loads from converted traces, if they exist, when provided the binary trace filenames, reducing script complexity and clutter.
+5. Transparently loads from converted traces, if they exist in the same directory, when provided the binary trace filenames, reducing script complexity and clutter.

 The fifth benefit is the first benefit that most users will notice, as the command line and Python interfaces are both dramatically simplified.
 The method for almost every command line-based operation is "run ptt_utils.py over all files," and the method for almost every Python scripting operation is "call autoload_traces() with a list of all filenames."